.32 rimfire

-The term .32 rimfire refers to a family of cartridges which were chambered in revolvers and rifles in the late 19th and early 20th centuries.
+The .32 rimfire / 8x20mmRF refers to a family of cartridges which were chambered in revolvers and rifles in the late 19th and early 20th centuries.
 These rounds were made primarily in short and long lengths, but extra short, long rifle and extra long lengths were offered.

 Manufacturers

 Manufacturers in the USA generally discontinued making .32 rimfire ammunition after the country's entrance into World War II in 1941.
 It was available from old stocks for some years afterwards, but it has been made only sporadically in the last 70 years.
 Occasionally, special limited runs of .32 rimfire ammunition are manufactured for gun collectors with shootable specimens, but the round is not considered a current commercial cartridge.
 Navy Arms Company had periodically imported .32 Rimfire Long made by CBC in Brazil until 2014.

 History

 The .32 short was designed in 1860 by Smith & Wesson for their Model 2 revolver.
 In 1868, they introduced the .32 Long in the Model 11/2 Second Issue revolver.